 It’s a controversial fight that doesn’t seem to be slowing down: the fight for a higher minimum wage.
 Whether you’re a champion for raising the wage or oppose the thought of it, a number of states, cities, and counties are doing it any way.

-To help you start planning ahead for 2019, we've put together a list of the states that will be increasing its minimum wage next year.
+To help you start planning your 2019, we've put together a list of the states that will be increasing its minimum wage.
 Don't forget to check your local jurisdiction though, since your city or county may follow different standards.

 Here’s everything you need to know about minimum wage, and increases for 2019 by state.

 Minimum wage is the lowest wage per hour that a worker may be paid and is mandated by federal law, according to Investopedia.
 Covered, nonexempt workers are entitled to the federal minimum wage, which has not changed from $7.25 an hour, effective July of 2009.Who created minimum wage?

 The Fair Labor Standards Act (FLSA) is responsible for establishing minimum wage, overtime pay, recordkeeping, and child labor standards.
 This applies to all full-time and part-time employees in the private sector and in federal, state, and local governments.

 Yes, for some.
 Here are a few things you need to know – because a refresher on this information is always a good idea.

 Twenty-one states adhere to that federal standard of $7.25 per hour.
 However, if a state, city, or county has a minimum wage higher than that, employers are required to pay workers the higher rate.

 Minimum wage increases by state.